 Project WHIRL Tuesdays, July 7th – August 18th, 2020

 Project WHIRL is IRLC’s signature environmental education program for teens.
 Learn about watershed management, aquatic resources, and invasive species management.
-This program is no cost and open for registration until June 10th.
+This program is no cost.
 The platform has been adjusted for social distancing.

 The IRLC is working to put together Kids’ Camp Kits that contain activities and tools for exploring nature.
-Work through the book on our Baker Woods Preserve Trails at your own pace with your family, and share your adventures and observations in our Facebook group!
+Work through the explorer’s guidebook on our Baker Woods Preserve Trails at your own pace with your family, and share your adventures and observations in our Facebook group!

-Kate Cleary, “Genetics and the Movement of Wildlife Populations” August 13th, 2020 6pm
+Kate Cleary, “Genetics and the Movement of Wildlife Populations” via Zoom August 13th, 2020 6pm

 Kate Cleary, St. Lawrence University Professor, will join us to tell the story of how scientists in our area have been using genetic methods to track movements of animals from moose, to fishers, to boreal birds.
 There are some really fascinating examples of animals previously extirpated from a region coming back and recolonizing on their own, and genetic approaches are really the only way to tell us where those colonizing populations came from.
 Genetic approaches can also help tell us when we need to “genetically rescue” an isolated or endangered species like the spruce grouse.

 Nina Schoch, “Loons and their Habitats” via Zoom August 27th, 2020 6pm

 Nina Schoch, ADK Center for Loon Conservation, is an IRLC favorite presenter.
 She will be back this summer to discuss new projects and old concerns in the work of conserving loons.